Current testing methodology is v1.2

-Locally operated Z-Wave Security Devices make perfect sense in security challenged world
+A locally operated Z-Wave Security system makes perfect sense in security challenged world.

-Z-Wave security devices are a good choice for home security, especially DIY home security as they have the ability to communicate and operate exclusive of an internet connection.
+Z-Wave security devices are a good choice for a z-wave home security system, especially DIY home security as they have the ability to communicate and operate exclusive of an internet connection.
 It’s important to note that some Z-Wave hubs, even home security z-wave hubs require WiFi connectivity based on how they have been designed.

-While some of these provide a cellular back up it might not meet your need of being off the grid, if that is your goal.
+While some of these provide cellular back up it might not meet your need of being off the grid, if that is your goal.
 Any z-wave security system should give you that offline security as well as online.

-- You’ll need a Z-Wave Hub to control your Z-Wave home security devices
+- You’ll need a Z-Wave Hub to control your Z-Wave home security system

 - 1. Abode Z-Wave Home Security System